 Can I get financial aid as an international student?

 Yes, you can get a wide range of financial aid as an international student, from scholarships to student loans.
 However, you might not be eligible for the same types of aid as your classmates who are US citizens and permanent residents, such as federal student loans and some private student loans.

 Got a relative or friend who is a US citizen or permanent resident?
 You’re in luck.
 You generally have more options if you know someone who can cosign your student loan.
 But it’s still possible to find scholarships, grants and loans even without a cosigner.

-What types of aid am I eligible for as an international student?
+7 types of aid for international students

 You can qualify for the following types of financial aid as an international student:

 - Scholarships.
 Money to pay for school that you don’t have to pay back, usually based on your grades, test scores and other indicators of academic merit.